fredericklussier/ObservablePy/readme.rst

 --------
 * Use decoration to set an observable element
 * Use decoration to set an observer
+* Actual value as weel as previous value
 * Add and remove observable element dynamically
 * Possibilty to observer multiple observable elements or all of them
 * No external dependencies.